miklevin/MikeLev.in/_posts/2024-12-23-nixos-wayland-hyprland.md

 > So here I am editing my daily tech journal entry under Hyprland.
 I am of
 > course editing it in nvim in a terminal, so I had no real challenges, unless
-> you consider pulling up the terminal in the first place a challenge&#151;which
+> you consider pulling up the terminal in the first place a challenge—which
 > you know, it really could have been, had they not made a message at the top of
 > this fabulously barebones desktop they provide telling you: